Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Results

+Figure~\ref{fig:netural_dist} shows no clear or systematic differences in the output distributions of Western vs.\ Chinese models: in both groups, deviations from global statistics are model-specific rather than region-dependent (see Figure~\ref{fig:divergence_metrics} and Table~\ref{tab:divergence_compact}).
+We formally quantify this homogenization with two metrics:

+\textbf{(1) Between-group JS divergence.} We compute the aggregate distribution for each region by averaging the output distributions of the four models within that group.
+We denote the resulting mean distribution for the Western models as $\bar{P}_W$ and for the Chinese models as $\bar{P}_C$.
+Table~\ref{tab:js_between_regions} reports $D_{\mathrm{JS}}(\bar{P}_W, \bar{P}_C)$ for each marginal attribute, together with the within-group mean pairwise JS across all $\binom{4}{2}=6$ pairs within each region.
+The between-group JS is $0.006$ (gender), $0.023$ (race), and $0.031$ (age)---in the three cases an order of magnitude smaller than the within-group mean pairwise JS for Western models and Chinese models.
+Within these eight models, regional origin therefore accounts for far less of the observed variation in outputs than individual model differences within each group.

+\textbf{(2) Between-group JS divergence (intersectional).} The marginal comparisons above treat gender, race, and age separately.
+At the intersectional level---the joint distribution over all three attributes simultaneously---the same conclusion holds.

+The last row of Table~\ref{tab:js_between_regions} shows that the JS divergence between the aggregate Western and Chinese intersectional distributions ($D_{\mathrm{JS}} = 0.0634$) is substantially smaller than the within-group mean pairwise JS for Western models ($0.3887$) and Chinese models ($0.3681$), confirming that, across the eight audited models, regional origin accounts for less of the observed variation in intersectional outputs than individual model differences within each group.
+Full pairwise results are provided in Table~\ref{tab:js_within}, Supplementary~\supp{supp:intersectional}.

-Surprisingly, the race distributions in the generated faces also do not show a clear regional distinction.
-Despite China’s predominantly East Asian population, most Chinese models generate a majority of white faces, closely resembling the behavior of Western models.
-Hunyuan is a notable exception, producing a very large proportion of Asian faces (approximately 90\%) to the detriment of other racial groups.
-To examine whether this effect is driven by the use of English prompts, we additionally evaluated the Chinese models using the Chinese translation of the English prompt.
-The corresponding results and analysis are reported in the Appendix \ref{sec:appendix.chinesePrompts}.
-While some distribution shifts are observed, the gender, race and age biases persist.
-Regarding race, the percentage of generated white faces increases when using a Chinese prompt in the outputs created by Hunyuan, Qwen and Wan2.1, which is counter-intuitive.
+Beyond aggregate metrics, the race distributions show limited systematic regional differentiation: despite China’s predominantly East Asian population, most Chinese models still overrepresent White faces, broadly similar to Western models.
+Hunyuan is an exception, generating a high proportion of Asian faces (approximately 90\%) relative to other groups.
+To examine whether this pattern is driven by prompt language, we additionally evaluate the Chinese models using Chinese-language prompts (Supplementary~\supp{supp:chinese}).
+The observed biases persist across both English and Chinese inputs.
+For Hunyuan, Qwen, and Wan2.1, the proportion of generated White faces \emph{increases} under Chinese prompts than under English prompts.